natalie11/tUbeNet/README.md

 ```--preview``` → Use this flag to save prediction previews at regular intervals throughout inference.
 This is useful for checking the the model prediction is sensible without having to wait for the entire image to be processed.

+## Citing
+If you use this model in any published work, please cite our [paper](https://doi.org/10.1093/biomethods/bpaf087).